kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 +++

 This page describes Python based visualizations, how to create them, and how to use them to visualize results within the Kubeflow Pipelines UI.
+While Python based visualizations are intended to be the main method of visualizing data within the Kubeflow Pipelines UI, they do not replace the previous method of visualizing data within the Kubeflow Pipelines UI.
+When considering which method of visualization to use within your pipeline, check the [limitations of python based visualizations](https://github.com/kubeflow/ pipelines/blob/master/backend/src/apiserver/visualization/ README.md#known-limitations) and compare them with the requirements of your visualizations.

 ## Introduction